 DIY Massage for Constipation: Show Your Gut Some Love!

-Engage in a soothing abdominal massage using three simple steps.
+Engage in a soothing stomach massage using three simple steps.
 Begin by tracing the shape of an “I” on your belly, followed by an “L,” and finally, complete an “U.” This technique is referred to as the I-L-U or “I Love U” belly massage—an affectionate gesture for your internal well-being.

 To perform this massage, follow these steps: